yoember/yoember.github.io/index.md

 * Computed Properties: http://guides.emberjs.com/v2.3.0/object-model/computed-properties/
 * Observers: http://guides.emberjs.com/v2.3.0/object-model/observers/

-Please note, we will use the traditional syntax in the following code, it means `.property()` and `.observes()` will be attached to the functions.
+Please note, I will use the new, preferred syntax in our project.
+You could ask, was there some other syntax before?
+Yes.

-Computed properties and observers could be written in two ways.
-It is important to know the "old" syntax and the "new" syntax, so when you see older project, you will recognise this pattern.
+Computed properties and observers still could be written in two ways, however the classic syntax will be deprecated soon, but it is important to know the "old" syntax and the "new" syntax, so when you see older project, you will recognise this pattern.

+Previously `.property()` and `.observes()` were attached to the end of the functions, nowadays we use `Ember.computed()` and `Ember.observer()` functions instead.
+Let's see in examples.

 Old (with ES5 string concatenation):